 - Caller ID says “911”: Spoofed caller IDs often show up as “911 Emergency” instead of the spoofer’s real phone number.

 There are many things you can do to protect yourself against spoofing attacks.
 Stay one step ahead of scammers with these helpful do’s and don’ts:

-- Switch on your spam filter: This will prevent most spoofed emails from coming into your inbox.
+- Turn on your spam filter: This prevents most spoofed emails from even coming into your email inbox.

-- Invest in cybersecurity software: Installing cybersecurity software is the biggest defense when it comes to protecting yourself from scammers online.
-If you run into trouble, download malware removal or antivirus software to protect your computer from any malicious threats or viruses.
+- Install cybersecurity software: Investing in cybersecurity software is a great way to protect yourself from cybercriminals online.
+If you suspect that you’re being spoofed, download malware removal or antivirus software to protect your devices from malicious threats or viruses.

-- Don’t click unfamiliar links or downloads: If a link or download file doesn’t look legitimate, refrain from clicking on them.
-If they’re from an attacker, they’ll usually contain malware or other viruses that can infect your computer.
+- Don’t download or click unfamiliar links or attachments: If a link or attachment looks questionable, don’t click on it.
+If they’re from a scammer, it likely contains malware or other viruses that are dangerous for your computer.